KevEstr/KevEstr/README.md

 </a>
 </div>

-### <div align="center">I'm Kevin, a full-stack freelance developer 👨‍💻 and web development teacher 👨‍🏫🚀</div>
+### <div align="center"> ¡Hey!👋 I'm Kevin, Full-Stack Developer | Web Development Instructor 👨‍🏫 | Systems Engineering Student👨‍💻 </div>

-- 🔭 Studying Systems Engineering at the University of Antioquia
+- 📚 Pursuing Systems Engineering @ Universidad of Antioquia

-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🔎 Currently diving into Data Science & Machine Learning

-- ❓ Ask me about anything related to the MERN stack, RESTful APIs, and related technologies
+- 💻 Experienced in MERN stack, RESTful APIs, and teaching web development

-- 🌟 I enjoy tackling challenges, seeking new job opportunities, and constantly learning more about technologies
+- 🚀 Passionate about solving challenges and seeking new opportunities to grow

+💼 <div align="center"> **Ready to be amazed?
+Get a glimpse of what I do!
+[Discover my portfolio!](https://portfoliokevestr.vercel.app/)** </div>
 <br/>